CoderJava/Flutter-News-App/README.md

 ## Usage
 1. Please open file **constant_config.dart** and change `YOUR API KEY` in the variable `keyNewsApi` with your own.
+2. In development mode, I'm used fake json server.
+So, the data is not realtime.
-2. Build flavor only work for Android.
+3. Build flavor only work for Android.
 So, if you want to run as development mode you can use this command.
 ```
 flutter run -t lib/main_development.dart --flavor development -d <device_id>
 ```